Sachanime/Discord.js-Template/README.md

 `package-lock.json` contains informations about Node.js package used in your project<br>
 You must not edit this file manualy<br>
 If you want update a Node.js package, you need [Node.js](https://nodejs.org/) and execute `npm update <package>`<br>
-But you can use this file to get informations about packages and use it in your code *You can see `infosEmbed` for an exemple*
+But you can use this file to get informations about packages and use it in your code<br>
+*You can see `infosEmbed` for an exemple*